PREGNANCY CENTER TRUTH #PCTruth

 Pregnancy help centers generally fall into two categories: medical and non-medical.
 Pregnancy medical centers are supervised and directed by a licensed physician (who is accountable to all applicable medical board requirements and state laws).

-There are nearly 2,000 medical pregnancy centers in the U.S. providing ultrasound services, medical exams, and STI/STD testing and treatment.
-In 2017, five percent of such centers even provided prenatal care.
+There are over 2,000 medical pregnancy centers in the U.S. providing ultrasound services, medical exams, and STI/STD testing and treatment.
+In 2019, five percent of such centers even provided prenatal care.

 Since 2003, the three major national pregnancy center networks (Care Net, Heartbeat International, and NIFLA) have trained more than 5,000 professionals in the management of medical centers.